 Are you a frequent Delta flyer looking to rack up some extra SkyMiles® and earn rewards flights more quickly?
-For a limited time, new members can earn an introductory 50,000 miles after spending $2,000 in the first three months and a $50 statement credit after making a Delta purchase in the same time frame.
-Furthermore, earn another 10,000 bonus miles after spending an additional $1,000 in the first six months (offer expires April 11, 2018).
-On an ongoing basis, earn two miles for every dollar spent with Delta and one mile for every dollar spent on all other eligible purchases.
+New members can earn a welcome bonus of 30,000 miles after spending $1,000 in the first three months and a $50 statement credit after making a Delta purchase on the new card in the same time frame.
+On an ongoing basis, earn two miles for every $1 spent with Delta and one mile for every $1 spent on all other eligible purchases.
 The Gold Delta SkyMiles® Credit Card from American Express can certainly help to get where you're going if you're Delta-loyal.
 (American Express is a CardRatings advertiser).

-With no annual fee for the first year ($95 after that), no foreign transaction fees, free checked bags and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pockets, making it a smart choice for frequent travelers.
+With no annual fee for the first year ($95 after that) (See Rates and Fees), no foreign transaction fees, free checked bags and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pockets, making it a smart choice for frequent travelers.

-Gold Delta SkyMiles® Credit Card from American Express best features:
+Gold Delta SkyMiles® Credit Card from American Express's best features:

 A welcome offer is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.

-Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles®, meaning, if you plan it right, you can snag yourself a couple of free tickets just for becoming a Gold Delta SkyMiles® Credit Card from American Express cardholder.
-For a limited time, new cardholders who spend at least $2,000 in eligible purchases within the first three months of opening the card earn 50,000 bonus miles and can receive a $50 statement credit after making a Delta purchase with the card in the first three months, helping to put a little more money back into your pocket.
-Furthermore, earn another 10,000 bonus miles after you spend an additional $1,000 in the first six months (offer expires April 11, 2018).
+Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles®, meaning, if you plan it right, you can snag yourself a reward tickets just with the welcome offer from the Gold Delta SkyMiles® Credit Card from American Express.
+New cardholders who spend at least $1,000 in eligible purchases within the first three months of opening the card earn 30,000 bonus miles; furthermore, make a Delta purchase in the same first three months and you'll earn a $50 statement credit.

 Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on round-trip flights, saving you up to $50 a flight, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.